xenforo-ltd/docs/docs/lets-build-an-add-on.md

 }
 ```

+And, of course, don't forget to run this setup step for yourself:

+!!! terminal
+    *$* php cmd.php xf-addon:install-step Demo/Portal 4

 ## Implementing permissions & optimizations

 Right now, we are displaying all featured threads in the portal, regardless of whether the visitor has permission to view them or not.
 This isn't ideal; there may be use cases where you want to feature threads from certain restricted forums, and only have those visible by the users who can normally view that forum.